NKeklikian/ipblocklistservice/README.md

   - [Pytest](https://pytest.org/) - Testing framework

+## Non functional requirements

+### High availability

+To avoid downtime while updating the blocklist, the blocklist is updated through a parallel worker that updates the Redis service.

+### Operation under heavy load

+A load balancer can be added alongside cloud infrastructure that allows the service to run in several copies that consume the same Redis service to ensure consistency.
+This was not implemented due to time constraints.

+### Low latency

+In order to reduce the time taken by the service to check if an ip is in the blocklist, a Redis service was implemented which replaces the internal memory with a faster one.

 ## Technical decisions

 Inside the repository several ip lists can be found.
-One contains the list of all blocklisted ips alongside their number of blocklisted appearances named 'ipsum.txt', and 8 other files inside the 'levels' directory named 'n.txt', where n is a number in the range 1-8, each containing the list of blocklisted ips with n or more occurences.
+One contains the list of all blocklisted ips alongside their number of blocklisted appearances named 'ipsum.txt', and 8 other files inside the 'levels' directory named 'n.txt', where n is a number in the range 1-8, each containing the list of blocklisted ips with n or more occurrences.
-In particular the file '1.txt' contains all blocklisted ips with 1 or more occurences, which is what we need.
+In particular the file '1.txt' contains all blocklisted ips with 1 or more occurrences, which is what we need.
-This file does not contain the number of occurences for each ip, which makes it lighter than the main file containing all blocklisted ips.
+This file does not contain the number of occurrences for each ip, which makes it lighter than the main file containing all blocklisted ips.

-### Why Redis
-In a high availability environment we need consistency in the data between separate instances.
-Redis replaces the internal memory cache to avoid these inconsistencies.
-Redis also provides a low latency option for storing data.

 ### flask (vs FastAPI)
 FastAPI is asynchronous which makes it more complex to deploy and implement.
 Flask is the most widely used web service microframework

-### Python injector (Not currently used)
-Simplifies importing services and methods across files which makes them easier to test and provides inversion of control

-## TODO
-### There are 2 dockerfiles, maybe refactor into only 1
-### One dockerfile in /jobs and the other in the root dir
-### So that we can rename the JobManagerDockerfile to just 'Dockerfile'